 According to the Lung Cancer Foundation of America, everyone with a lung cancer diagnosis should undergo this type of biomarker testing.

-This article will look at the genetic mutations that are most common among people with NSCLC.
-It will also look at genetic testing for these mutations, and at how these mutations influence a person’s treatment choices.
+This article discusses the genetic mutations most common among people with NSCLC.
+It also looks at genetic testing for these mutations, and how these mutations influence a person’s treatment choices.

-a blue microscopic view of DNA particles on a black backgroundShare on Pinterest
+A blue microscopic view of DNA particles on a black background.
+2Share on Pinterest

 Andriy Onufriyenko/Getty Images

-The human body is made up of millions of cells, and different kinds of cells have different functions.
+The body consists of millions of cells, and different kinds of cells have different functions.
 Human cells are constantly dying, dividing, and growing.
 The genes within a person’s cells control this process of cellular development.

 Genes act a little like instruction manuals for the body to follow to produce new cell matter.
-Genetic mutations are changes within the genes.
-These mutations can alter the instructions that regulate cell death, division, and growth.
+Genetic mutations are changes within the genes that can alter the instructions that regulate cell death, division, and growth.

-Some genetic mutations can make cells develop in uncontrolled and unusual ways.
+Some genetic mutations can cause cells to develop in uncontrolled and unusual ways.
 These mutations lead to the growth of tumors, some of which can be cancerous.

 Genetic mutations are a natural part of life, and many are harmless.
 However, when the cells in a person’s lungs mutate in certain ways, NSCLC can develop.

 These NSCLC-causing mutations can arise randomly.
-However, scientists estimate that roughly 90% of lung cancers have links with tobacco use.
+However, scientists estimate that roughly 90% of lung cancers are linked to tobacco use.
 Other causes include:

 • alcohol use